 Typical Chinese food at any Indian street vendor or restaurant, you will get the dish within 10 minutes of ordering.
 But the same would be different for Indian cuisine.
 So, we tend to get into the assumption that Chinese food is fast food with no real nutrient value because it is available in such a less amount of time.

 Taste of food:

 Procrastination of international food:

-consider an example, if you tell your parents, you had Chinese food.
-First thing they will say is, “why are you eating unhealthy food”.
-We live in an era, where everything that is tagged as Chinese food is unhealthy.
-If that is true, then why China has largest population in the world.
-If that was true, then all the Chinese in the world would have never survived so long.
-Scientifically Chinese or any other international cuisine are as healthy as Indian food.
+Consider an example; if you tell your parents, you had Chinese cuisine.
+The first thing they will say is, “why are you eating unhealthy food at a Chinese hotel and not Indian restaurant Indian restaurant.”
+We live in an era where everything that is tagged as Chinese food is unhealthy.
+If that is true, then why China has the most significant population in the world.
+If that were true, then all the Chinese in the world would have never survived so long.
+Scientifically Chinese or any other international cuisine is as healthy as Indian food.
 So there is no distinguish or difference when it comes to nutritional value.